frc461/Rowdy24/doc/robot/commands/README.md

 ## Rowdy24 Command Implementation

-This section of the documentation will focus on the commands that were created for the robot to do specific actions.
-They include the following categories:
+This section of the documentation will focus on the commands created for the robot to perform specific actions.
+Each page will include an overview and events of their respective command(s):
 - [AutoAlign](AUTO_ALIGN) - command to align the angler with the speaker
 - [IntakeCarriage](INTAKE_CARRIAGE) - command to run the intake and the carriage
 - [RevUpShooter](REV_UP_SHOOTER) - command to speed up the shooter